panaturbo/testrepo2/win32utils/readme1st.txt

 PROBLEMS:

-Please report bugs to bind9-bugs@isc.org.
+Please report bugs at https://gitlab.isc.org/isc-projects/bind9.
 Other questions can go to the bind-users@isc.org mailing list.